 Estrogen definitely has something to do with menopausal skin changes.
 It’s responsible for maturing our bodies at puberty and keeping our bones strong.
 So it makes sense that as our estrogen levels decline at menopause, it will bring on some skin changes.
 Estrogen also stimulates collagen and oils — that’s typically why most of us experience dry, itchy skin as our estrogen levels drop.

 Any fluctuation in hormones can cause hot flashes, mood swings, and yes, acne issues, specifically:

 First, be sure you wash your face at least once a day.
-Pick a mild soap that won’t dry your skin out, and be sure and moisturize with a cream (if your skin is very dry) or a light moisturizer.
+Pick a mild soap that won’t dry your skin out, and be sure and moisturize with cream (if your skin is very dry) or a light moisturizer.
 If you’re currently dealing with breakouts, pick a cleanser that contains salicylic acid to help unclog pores.